samecrowder/ac215_MSMBAllstars/README.md

 1. Create a secrets folder that is on the same level as the project folder.
 2. Head to [GCP Console](https://console.cloud.google.com/home/dashboard).
 3. Search for "Service Accounts" from the top search box OR go to: "IAM & Admins" > "Service Accounts" and create a new service account called "MSMBAllstars".
-4. For "Grant this service account access to project", select "Cloud Storage" > "Storage Object Viewer"
+4. For "Grant this service account access to project", and give the account the following three permissions:
+      - "Cloud Storage" > "Storage Object Viewer"
+      - "Cloud Storage" > "Storage Object User"
+      - "Cloud Storage" > "Storage Object Creator"
 5. Click done.
 This will create a service account.
 6. Click on the "..." under the "Actions" column and select "Manage keys".
 7. Click on "ADD KEY" > "Create new key" with "Key type" as JSON.